peteryzhang6/The-Law-of-One/README.md

 - This repo is Working In Progress.
 - If links in this repo doesn't work, then the links are probably linking to another file in other repos
 - Put the *related repos* under the same folder and create a vault using Obsidian.
+- One shall read the repo and repos related with an eye of discernment
 # The Law of One
 *Please use text editor Obsidian or similar software for best reading experiences*